Satellite images suggest Iran preparing for rocket launch

 The images from Maxar Technologies showed a launch pad at Imam Khomeini Spaceport in Iran’s rural Semnan province, the site of frequent recent failed attempts to put a satellite into orbit.

 One set of images showed a rocket on a transporter, preparing to be lifted and put on a launch tower.
-A later image showed the rocket apparently on the tower.
+A later image Tuesday afternoon showed the rocket apparently on the tower.

 Iran did not acknowledge a forthcoming launch at the space port and its mission to the United Nations in New York did not immediately respond to a request for comment.
 However, its state-run IRNA news agency in May said that Iran likely would have seven homemade satellites ready for launch by the end of the Persian calendar year in March 2023.